 Some common legal defense tactics include the following:

-- Proving someone else was behind the wheel at the time of the collision: In a hit-and-run accident, law enforcement will generally identify the vehicle involved in the incident, not the driver.
+In a hit-and-run accident, law enforcement will generally identify the vehicle involved in the incident, not the driver.
 Unless there is camera footage or strong evidence linking you to the driver’s seat, this may be an effective defense.